akiyamn/yamb/README.md

 ## Installation
-To install this set of scripts, firstly install the prerequist programs.
+To install this set of scripts, firstly install the Prerequisites programs.

 For example: